-Brocks is by far the oldest and one of the most respected Firework companies and one whose very name is synonymous with the National and International face of the British Firework Industry.
+Brocks is by far the oldest and one of the most respected Firework Manufacturing and Display companies and one whose very name is synonymous with the National and International face of the British Firework Industry.

 John Brock passed away on 5th November 1720 aged 43.